Barrie Ward (born January 30, 1949) is a Canadian broadcaster, journalist. writer

 in Saskatoon, an adult contemporary

-over the past several decades.
-He has been professionally and publicly
+and he has been professionally and publicly

 recognized with awards for his lifetime contributions to